-Formula EWC motorcycles require a FIM "Superbike" Homologation.
-The homologated "Superbike" model must not exceed a maximum retail price of 40.000 Euros (incl. taxes).
+Formula EWC motorcycles require a FIM 'Superbike' Homologation.
+The homologated 'Superbike' model must not exceed a maximum retail price of 44,000.00 Euros (incl. taxes).

-(The FIM Homologation procedure is available on www.fim-moto.com in the "Documents" section on the main page.)
+The FIM Homologation procedure "FIM Homologation Regulations for Motorcycles" is available on : www.fim-moto.com/documents.

-All motorcycles entered in the Formula EWC class must comply in every respect with all the requirements for Circuit Racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model.
+All motorcycles entered in the Formula EWC class must comply in every respect with all the requirements for Circuit Racing as specified in these Technical Regulations unless they are already equipped as such on the homologated model.

-The appearance from both front, rear and the profile of Formula EWC motorcycles for Endurance must (except when otherwise stated) conform in principle to the homologated shape (as originally produced by the manufacturer).
-The appearance of the exhaust system is excluded from this rule; the silencer(s) must remain on the same side as homologated on the original model.
+The appearance from both front, rear, and the profile of Formula EWC motorcycles for Endurance must (except when otherwise stated) conform in principle to the homologated shape (as originally produced by the manufacturer).
+The appearance of the exhaust system is excluded from this rule.